Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk

 $\bullet$ {\em All vertices incident with $f$ are internal and have degree three.} Then $f$ and its incident vertices form a configuration isomorphic to $\R1$ that appears in $G$, which is a contradiction.

 $\bullet$ {\em The face $f$ is incident with exactly four internal vertices of degree three.} Let $f=v_1v_2v_3v_4v_5$ and suppose that all these vertices except for $v_2$ are internal and have degree three.
-If $v_2$ is not internal, then either $v_2$ is a vertex ring or it has degree at least four, since $v_1$ and $v_3$ are internal.
+If $v_2$ is not internal, then $v_2$ has degree at least four, since $v_1$ and $v_3$ are internal vertices.
 The charge of $f$ after applying Rule~1 is $-1/3$.

 The face $f$ is incident with no edge of $M$, hence $f$ is $4$-dangerous.
 If $v_2$ belongs to a ring, then $f$ receives $1/3$ by Rule~2, making its charge zero, and hence $f$ satisfies (b).
 Thus we may assume that $v_2$ is internal and of degree at least $4$.
-Similarly, if $f$ is opposite to a vertex ring, then $f$ receives $1/3$ by Rule~2 and $f$ satisfies (e), hence it suffices to consider the case that $f$ is extremely $4$-dangerous.
+Similarly, if $f$ is opposite to the main vertex of a vertex-like ring, then $f$ receives $1/3$ by Rule~2 and $f$ satisfies (e), hence it suffices to consider the case that $f$ is extremely $4$-dangerous.

-If the face $h$ with that $f$ shares the edge $v_4v_5$ has length five, then the faces $f$ and $h$ form an imprint of $\R4$ ($v_2$ is distinct from the vertices incident with $h$, since $f$ does not share an edge with a cycle of length at most $4$).
-If $h$ is the cuff face of a vertex ring, then $f$ receives $1/3$ from $h$ by Rule~3, the primary charge of $f$ is zero and $f$ satisfies (d).
-Otherwise, a configuration isomorphic to $\R4$ appears in $G$.
+If the face $h$ with that $f$ shares the edge $v_4v_5$ has length five, then the faces $f$ and $h$ form an imprint of $\R4$ ($v_2$ is distinct from the vertices incident with $h$, since $f$ does not share an edge with a cycle of length at most $4$), and a configuration isomorphic to $\R4$ appears in $G$.
 By hypothesis the face $h$ is incident with an edge of $M$.